miketheman/presentations/web_flow/web_flow.md

 !NOTES

-So what we just did was ask our computer to ask the Domain Name Services for the IP address for the name opsschool.org
+So what we just did was ask our computer to ask the Domain Name Services server for the IP address for the name `opsschool.org`

 Line #1 is the command we typed into the command line and pressed enter.
 We are asking the computer to do a `host` lookup for us from the DNS server.